Airport Link, Brisbane: Safety

 Brisconnections, the operator of the tunnel, claim the tunnel is the safest in Australia.
 A speed limit of 80 km/h along the main tunnel motorway and 60 km/h on exit and entry ramps has been set.
 Variable message signs 120 metres apart within the tunnel are used to convey important information.
 Six fixed speed cameras in 10 possible locations are in operation.
 There are 500 CCTV cameras, which can be viewed on 46 individually controlled monitors in the control room.
 An underground loudspeaker system is available if needed.
 Micro-heat detectors are able to measure temperature every six minutes and fire sprinklers that can deliver 600 millimetres an hour of water, are claimed to be able to put out a major fire in minutes.
 There is a 24-hour control room at Kedron with two operators and a supervisor.

-A smoke duct, is present throughout the entire length of the tunnel and 6 ventilation fan (300 hp each) can blow the smoke out of the tunnel with a very quick response time blowing full power.
+A smoke duct, is present throughout the entire length of the tunnel and 6 ventilation fans (300 hp each) can blow the smoke out of the tunnel with a very quick response time blowing full power.